 In what follows, we prove that for any fixed $\delta\in[0,1]$ there exists a fixed point

-that does not change sign and thereby we address the third step of \eqref{equlibrium_framwork} for both the MFG and the $N$-player.
+that does not change sign and thereby we address the third step of \eqref{equlibrium_framwork} for both the MFG and the $N$-player game.
 To guarantee that the fixed-point mapping is always well defined we impose the following assumption on the initial distribution $\nu_0$ of the players' portfolios and the market impact parameters.\footnote{The assumption on the parameters is purely technical.
 It is satisfied if, for instance, the permanent impact parameter is constant.} \begin{ass} The distribution of initial position $\nu_0$ has a finite first absolute moment and